Development guide#

 Running tests#

-To run a specific test or list of tests, you can add test file names (and any other pytest options) after --
+To run a specific test or list of tests, you can add test file names (and any other pytest options) after -- when executing the test nox session.

 For example: